karinaos29/c-bouncing-dvd-simulation/README.md

 A terminal-based animation of the iconic DVD logo bouncing around the screen, implemented in **C** using a custom terminal drawing library.

-The logo moves diagonally, bounces off the screen borders, and changes color on each collision, recreating the classic DVD screensaver behavior—now directly in your terminal.
+The logo moves diagonally, bounces off the screen borders, and changes color on each collision, recreating the classic DVD screensaver behavior directly in your terminal.

 ---